Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Experiment 2: Handling AQ with CQ

 \subsection{End-to-End}

-\paragraph{Setup} We design an end-to-end experiment to identify the best time to run the QA model: before ambiguity detection (\textit{Pred Answers--Pred Answers}), between ambiguity detection and CQ generation (\textit{No answers--Pred Answers}), or after CQ generation (\textit{No answers--No answers})?
-We also test the possibility of running the QA model before ambiguity detection, but not using the predicted answers during CQ generation (\textit{Pred Answers--No Answers}) for the sake of completeness.
-The performances of all combinations are evaluated in the CBQA evaluation setup.
+\paragraph{Setup} We now conduct experiments to check RQ2---whether predicted answers for AQ help improve the CQ-based approach to handle AQ end-to-end.
+We consider four combinations of setting for ambiguity detection and CQ generation: \begin{enumerate} \itemsep{0em} \item \textit{Pred Answers--Pred Answers}: running a QA model on the AQ and incorporating the predicted answers in both tasks \item \textit{No answers--No Answers:} not running the QA model on AQ \item \textit{Pred Answers--No Answers:} running the QA model on the AQ but using the predicted answers as input for ambiguity detection only \item \textit{No Answers--Pred Answers:} running the QA model on the AQ but using the predicted answers as input for CQ generation only \end{enumerate}

+The end-to-end performances are measured at the end of the pipeline, i.e., clarification-based QA.

-\paragraph{Results and Analysis} As shown in Table~\ref{tab:AD_eval}, the use of the BERT model (\textit{No Answers}) for ambiguity detection and prompting without answers (\textit{No Answers}) in the input for CQ generation yields the highest F1 score of 27.3.
-However, the combination of using the BERT model (\textit{No Answers}) for ambiguity detection and the inclusion of predicted answers by the \textsc{SpanSeqGen} model (\textit{Pred Answers}) in the input for CQ generation resulted in an F1 score 1.6 lower than the best combination.
-It is important to note that while this approach (\textit{No Answers--Pred Answers}) shows competitive performance against the best approach, it is not efficient in terms of inference as it requires using both BERT and \textsc{SpanSeqGen} models.
+\paragraph{Results and Analysis} As shown in Table~\ref{tab:ablation}, the use of the BERT model (\textit{No Answers}) for ambiguity detection and prompting without answers (\textit{No Answers}) in the input for CQ generation yields the highest F1 score of 27.3.
+However, the combination of using the BERT model (\textit{No Answers}) for ambiguity detection and utilizing predicted answers by the \textsc{SpanSeqGen} model (\textit{Pred Answers}) in the input for CQ generation resulted in an F1 score 0.4 lower than the best combination.
+Note, the \textit{No Answers--Pred Answers} setting is not only (slightly) worse than the best approach, but is also inefficient as it requires running both BERT and \textsc{SpanSeqGen} models during inference.